Gunnison Field Office – Community Forestry

 - A tree inventory of the public trees is often the first step toward

 effectively managing the community forest.
 A tree inventory can be very useful to the community; it will identify tree species, hazardous trees, pruning needs, insect problems, incidence of disease and open spaces available for tree planting.
 The inventory is an integral part of any long range plan to sustain the urban forest.

 - The Gunnison Field Office conducts sick tree calls, by appointment, for private property owners throughout our service area and offers diagnosis and tree care recommendations.

 - CSFS offers arboriculture courses to tree care personnel in local communities.
 The knowledge gained through these workshops helps communities maintain healthy forests.

-American Forests and the Davey Company maintain a national registry of the largest trees in the nation.
+American Forests maintains a national registry of the largest trees in the nation.
 The Colorado Tree Coalition (CTC) administers the Champion Tree Program in Colorado but, since this is a largely volunteer organization, CSFS assists CTC by locating champions, publicizing the program and educating Coloradoans about our “champion” trees.